jhoel/Django-Boilerplate/README.md

 - A django debug toolbar
 - Settings modules configured for development/production ready
+- A list of commands for project configuration
 - Keeps Keys and other sensitive information hidden in production

 # Dependencies